 Yes, baby horses are born with hooves.
 But here’s the twist: they’re covered in a soft, rubbery layer called the eponychium.

 This layer protects the mare and foal during birth.
 It’s like having little slippers on to avoid scratching or hurting anything.
-As the foal stands up and starts moving around, this soft covering wears off, revealing the real hooves underneath.

 So, they’re born with hooves, but they start with a gentle, protective coating.